underyx/conference-notes/craft-2016/development-at-ludicrous-speed.md

 - Test the obvious with data.
 You should see some surprises and some confirmed hypotheses as well, otherwise something is wrong.
 - Devops culture definitely has a measurable positive impact on IT.
+- Add test automation to high value features and to new developments when you are working with lots of legacy code.
+- People take buzzwords and redefine them to fit what they're doing, like with CI and microservices.
+  - Note: So, so true.